FPtje/DarkRP/README.md

-NEWS: I've MERGED THE BETA BRANCH WITH MASTER!, SWITCH TO MASTER!(10-23-2012)
+NEWS: (10-27-2012) CUSTOM TEAM/SHIPMENT/ENTITY SYNTAX CHANGED.
+STILL COMPATIBLE WITH OLDER SYNTAX.
+YOUR CUSTOM FILES CHANGED.
 ======

 Please try to use the git protocol instead of SVN to get access to DarkRP.
 GitHub has a very nice program for it: